Life Story (film)

-Life Story (known as The Race for the Double Helix in the United States) is a 1987 television historical drama which depicts the progress toward, and the competition for, the discovery of the structure of DNA in the early 1950s.
+Life Story (known in a much-shortened version in the United States as The Race for the Double Helix) is a 1987 television historical drama which depicts the progress toward, and the competition for, the discovery of the structure of DNA in the early 1950s.
 It was directed by Mick Jackson for the BBC's Horizon science series, and stars Jeff Goldblum, Tim Pigott-Smith, Juliet Stevenson, and Alan Howard.
 It won several awards in the UK and U.S., including the 1988 BAFTA TV Award for Best Single Drama.

 Summary

 The film dramatises the rivalries of the two teams of scientists attempting to discover the structure of DNA: Francis Crick and James D. Watson at Cambridge University; and Maurice Wilkins and Rosalind Franklin at King's College London.
 They are also competing with other scientists in the UK, and with international scientists such as American Linus Pauling.

 The film manages to convey the loneliness and competitiveness of scientific research but also educates the viewer about how DNA's structure was discovered.
 It explores the tension between the patient, dedicated laboratory work of Franklin and the sometimes uninformed intuitive leaps of Watson and Crick, against a background of institutional turf wars, personality conflicts, and sexism.

+The film also highlights many examples of social injustice such as exemplifying gender binary system that supports male norming.
+The film shows many instances in which they highlight that due to a male built society James Watson and Francis Crick were able to pull ahead in the discovery.

 In the film, Watson, extolling the path of intuition, says: "Blessed are they who believed before there was any evidence."
 It also shows how Watson and Crick made their discovery, overtaking their competitors in part by reasoning from genetic function to predict chemical structure, helping to establish the field of molecular biology.